 |Location:||Rock and Pipestone Counties, Minnesota|

 |Project Developer:||Geronimo Energy|

-Since 2008, Prairie Rose II developers have been working with landowners, businesses, contractors, legislators, and other members of Rock and Pipestone Counties to make the project a reality.
+Since 2008, Geronimo has been working with landowners, businesses, contractors, legislators, and other members of Rock and Pipestone Counties to make the project a reality.
 The project is in development next to the Prairie Rose Wind Farm, which has a Power Purchase Agreement with Xcel Energy.
-Xcel also owns the option to buy the Prairie Rose II project.
-Permitting on the project has yet to begin.

 ROCK AND PIPESTONE COUNTY, MN